Pumpkin Seeds: Is This Constantly Recommended Acne Food Worth The Hype?

 Who can eat pumpkin seeds?

-Gluten free dieters – if you’ve been gluten free for months, you have already minimised the dangers.
-Gluten is the single most deadly compound behind digestive disorders and inefficiency, even in people who show no apparent signs of sensitivity.
-Gluten free dieters will be much more resistant to the lectins and antinutrients in pumpkin seeds.
+Gluten free dieters – if you’ve been gluten free for months, your digestion will have grown more efficient and calm.
+Gluten free dieters will be much more resistant to the lectins and phytic acid in pumpkin seeds.

-People who eat a traditional diet – if you’re reading this from a village in India or the valleys of Nepal then your digestive system is probably in exquisite shape.
+People who eat a traditional diet – if you’re reading this from a fishing village in Japan or the valleys of Nepal, then your digestive system is probably in exquisite shape.
 Traditional diets consist of more fermented foods like natto or kombucha, with healthy bacterial strains.
 The lack of obsessive cleanliness and hygiene in traditional cultures also improves gut bacteria through exposure to dirt.
+All this makes the antinutrients in pumpkin seeds much easier to cope with.

 People with IBS or chronic digestion problems – if you have a weak digestive system then you will not withstand the antinutrients in pumpkin seeds at all.